 Mayor William T. “Bill” Benton was elected as Mayor in May 2017, and re-elected in May 2019.

-Councilor Benton is self-employed and the owner of Benton Limousine, ABC Bonding, Benton Realty and Rose-Rich Realty.
-Councilor Benton has an Associate’s Degree from Wharton County Junior College and a Bachelor’s Degree from the University of Houston.
+Mayor Benton is self-employed and the owner of Benton Limousine, ABC Bonding, Benton Realty and Rose-Rich Realty.
+Mayor Benton has an Associate’s Degree from Wharton County Junior College and a Bachelor’s Degree from the University of Houston.
 He is active in the Rosenberg Lions Club, Hispanics Offering People Education (HOPE), and the Rosenberg Image Committee, along with numerous other community groups.
-Prior to his election, Councilor Benton served as Chairman of the City’s Sign Review Task Force.
+Prior to his election, Mayor Benton served as Chairman of the City’s Sign Review Task Force.